kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

 3. You will be navigated to the **Create Synapse Analytics** page, where you will be configuring the Synapse workspace.

-4. On the Basics tab, provide the following details :
+4. On the Basics tab, provide the following details:

    - **Subscription:** Use **Existing Subscription(1)**.
    - **Resource Group:** Use **openai-<inject key="DeploymentID" enableCopy="false"></inject>(2)**